EXPLORE OUR WEBSITE

 • Weekly library sessions with our very knowledgeable and book-loving librarians.

 • Our Bookflix display which outlines new books to our library, new releases and teacher’s recommended reads.
-Prizes associated with reviewing these books on Reading Cloud (new this year!)

 Recommended Reads